FrancisBanville/paleo-foodwebs/README.md

 `04_compute_measures.jl` calculates selected measures of network structure for both predicted and empirical networks (saved in the results folder).

 `05_make_figures.jl` produces figures comparing the structure of empirical and predicted networks (saved in the figures folder).

+Scripts to execute the uncertainty analysis and the figures it produces are in the permutation_analysis folder.